FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 4. Use in Flavors

-In flavor applications, Liquidambar styraciflua balsam extract is used sparingly due to its potent aroma.
-It is typically incorporated into flavor systems to impart a warm, sweet, and resinous character, often in confectionery, baked goods, and beverages.
-The typical use levels in finished products range from 1 to 10 ppm, with higher concentrations potentially overwhelming the flavor profile.
-The extract is relatively stable under typical food processing conditions, though it may be sensitive to prolonged exposure to high heat and oxidation.
+In flavor applications, Liquidambar styraciflua balsam extract is used to impart a warm, sweet, and spicy note, often in confectionery, baked goods, and beverages.
+It serves as a background realism enhancer and a modifier.
+Typical use levels in finished products range from 10 to 100 ppm, depending on the desired intensity and the specific application.
+The extract is relatively stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature